 Declaring a Major

-Students must meet with the undergraduate program manager to declare a major in computer science.
+Students must meet with the undergraduate program coordinator to declare a major in computer science.
 Prior to that meeting please consider the following:

 - Have you completed your primary writing class?
-Students in the Hajim School must have completed this prior to declaring.
+Students in the Hajim School must have completed this prior to declaring, with a grade of C or better.

 - How will you meet your two upper level writing experiences?